smithers1221/replicatedcc_python/readme.md

 The list_branches endpoint delivered an error if either owner or repo was invalid, or did not match.
 As a result, I tested two scenarios - valid owner/valid repo and valid owner/invalid repo.

 		Valid State
-		Here I not only wanted to confirm that a json output was returned, but that it was provided correct branch info.
+		Here I not only wanted to confirm that a json output was returned, but that it was providing correct branch info.
 To validate this, I set up the success function to return the sha of the branch.
-In my tests, I could then assess whether the 'sha' matched the expected 'sha'value
+In my tests, I could then assess whether the returned 'sha' matched the expected 'sha' value

 		Invalid State
-		The API delivers a standard error message stating 'Not Found'.
+		In this state, the API delivers a standard error message stating 'Not Found'.
 Using a try and except, the function returned the 'Not Found' when given any invalid inputs.
 My tests could then assess for whether that message was returned for invalid inputs.

 ## __RUNNING THE FILE__